apache/spark/docs/sql-ref-syntax-qry-select-transform.md

 ### Description

-The `TRANSFORM` clause is used to specify a Hive-style transform query specification to transform the inputs by running a specified command or script.
-Users can plug in their own custom command or script in the data stream by using `TRANSFORM` clause.
+The `TRANSFORM` clause is used to specify a Hive-style transform query specification to transform the inputs by running a user-specified command or script.

 ### Syntax